Semiotics: Models

 According to Peirce's triadic model, signs are composed of a sign vehicle (representamen), a referent (object), and an effect in the interpreter's mind (interpretant).

 Triadic models assert that signs have three components.
-An influential triadic model proposed by Peirce argues that the third component is required to account for the individual that interprets signs, implying that there is no meaning without interpretation.
-According to Peirce, a sign is a relation between representamen, object, and interpretant.
+An influential triadic model proposed by Peirce argues that a third component is required to account for the individual that interprets signs, implying that there is no meaning without interpretation.
+According to Peirce, a sign is a relation between a representamen, an object, and an interpretant.
 The representamen is a perceptible entity, the object is the referent for which the representamen stands, and the interpretant is the effect produced in the mind of the interpreter.

 Peirce distinguishes various aspects of these components.
 The immediate object is the object as the sign presents it—a mental representation.
-The dynamic object, by contrast, is the actual entity as it really is, which anchors the meaning of the sign.
-The immediate interpretant is the sign's potential meaning, whereas the dynamic interpretant is the sign's actual effect or the understanding it produces.
+The dynamic object, by contrast, is the entity as it actually is, which anchors the sign's meaning.
+The immediate interpretant is the sign's potential meaning, whereas the dynamic interpretant is its actual effect, or the understanding it produces.
 The final interpretant is the ideal meaning that would be reached after an exhaustive inquiry.
-Peirce emphasizes that semiosis or meaning-making is a continuously evolving process.
-Analyzing Peirce's model, Umberto Eco talks of an "unlimited semiosis" in which the interpretation of one sign leads to more signs, resulting in an endless chain of signification.
+Peirce emphasizes that semiosis, or meaning-making, is a continuously evolving process.
+Analyzing Peirce's model, Umberto Eco speaks of an "unlimited semiosis", in which the interpretation of one sign leads to further signs, producing an endless chain of signification.

 Another triadic model, proposed by Charles Kay Ogden and I. A. Richards, distinguishes between symbol, thought, and referent.
-Known as the semiotic triangle, it asserts that the connection between symbol and referent is not direct but requires the mediation of thought to establish the link.
+Known as the semiotic triangle, it holds that the connection between symbol and referent is not direct but requires the mediation of thought to establish the link.